rachel-pontes/rachel-pontes/README.md

 <h2>👨‍💻 Projects</h2>

-*Some repositories are unable to be publicly displayed, either because they are part of my work with DALI for external partners and have proprietary codebases, or are class projects requested by the professor to be kept private.
+*Some repositories have private or proprietary codebases so are not publicly displayed.
 Happy to discuss the repositories if requested.*

 ### 🎨 Hood Museum Exhibit
-Collaborated with the Hood Museum to develop a mobile application that analyzes different interpretations to art pieces using natural language processing. *DALI project, proprietary codebase*
+Collaborated with the Hood Museum to develop a mobile application that analyzes different interpretations to art pieces using natural language processing.

 ### 🌍 Enlight
-Developed an offline-first educational platform, allowing students in regions with limited internet access to connect to a local network and access interactive learning materials without an internet connection. *DALI project, proprietary codebase*
+Developed an offline-first educational platform, allowing students in regions with limited internet access to connect to a local network and access interactive learning materials without an internet connection.

 ### 🔍 Tiny Search Engine
-Developed a Linux command line search engine with a web crawler, page indexer, and page-ranking querier in C. *Class project, not publicly available*
+Developed a Linux command line search engine with a web crawler, page indexer, and page-ranking querier in C.

 ### 🐝 NYT Spelling Bee
 A game based on the NYT Spelling Bee where players form words using seven unique letters, with one core letter required in every word.